-With smart phones equipped with good cameras and Instagram and facebook as a popular outlet to share the results, most people are stimulated to take photographs on a daily basis.
+With smartphones equipped with good cameras and Instagram and Facebook as a popular outlet to share the results, most people are stimulated to take photographs on a daily basis.
 Every day millions of photographs are made and shared.
-Many people, especially travelers, not only carry a smart phone for this purpose, but also a camera.
-There is a variety of camera’s that people use, for example DSLR, mirrorless and Mostly digital, some still analog.
+Many people, especially travellers, not only carry a smartphone for this purpose but also a camera.
+There is a variety of camera’s that people use, for example, DSLR, mirrorless and Mostly digital, some still analogue.

 Below are some tips and trick to help you prepare before your cruise:

-2. Culture and people photography: The beautiful thing about this subject is that you will visit a variety of villages.
-There will be plenty of opportunity to capture portraits of the villagers.
+- Culture and people photography: The beautiful thing about this subject is that you will visit a variety of villages.
+There will be plenty of opportunities to capture portraits of the villagers.
 The locals absolutely love to have their portraits taken.
 And don’t forget to give it back: when you show them your capture, it will make them smile.
-For this genre of photography it helps to bring a wide angle lens (16mm or 18mm) when capturing groups and cultural displays.
+For this genre of photography, it helps to bring a wide-angle lens (16mm or 18mm) when capturing groups and cultural displays.
 For portraits, I use either the 50mm or 85mm lens.
 Your choice 🙂

-3. Underwater photography: Who doesn’t like snorkelling with mantas ray, whale sharks or even just schools of fishes.
-Another subject that may really makes you want to capture the moment and look at them again (and again) once you are back home.
-Snorkeling is a highly recommended experience of our everyday programs during your cruise with Seatrek.
-If you’d like to capture the underwater world, you would need an underwater camera for example Go Pro, Olympus Tough series and more, or you can simply purchase an underwater case for your mobile phone.
+- Underwater photography: Who doesn’t like snorkelling with mantas ray, whale sharks or even just schools of fishes.
+Another subject that may really make you want to capture the moment and look at them again (and again) once you are back home.
+Snorkelling is a highly recommended experience of our everyday programs during your cruise with Seatrek.
+If you’d like to capture the underwater world, you would need an underwater camera, for example, Go Pro, Olympus Tough series and more, or you can simply purchase an underwater case for your mobile phone.

-4. Camera backpack: Bring a sturdy camera bag, preferably a backpack with a rain cover!
+- Camera backpack: Bring a sturdy camera bag, preferably a backpack with a rain cover!
 Backpacks are easy to carry when tracking.
-During your cruise, the weather can change at any time and you will be traveling a lot on the smaller dinghy (from the vessel to the shore or just exploring) and you would want to protect your gear from the salt water splashes.
+During your cruise, the weather can change at any time and you will be travelling a lot on the smaller dinghy (from the vessel to the shore or just exploring) and you would want to protect your gear from the saltwater splashes.

-5. Camera body: When it come to the choice of camera body, there is a number of things to consider.
+- Camera body: When it comes to the choice of the camera body, there is a number of things to consider.
 Do I need a large size camera or do I prefer compact?
-But what is the image quality when I compare those.
+But what is the image quality when I compare those?
 Most people compact standard digital), which will definitely work, but enthusiastic photographers may consider bringing a more advanced camera with excellent image quality with great features.